dukeofharen/httplaceholder/docs/docs.md

 ## Request scenario

 Scenarios make it possible to make stubs stateful.
 When you assign a scenario to a stub, a hit counter will be kept for the scenario and it is also possible to assign a state to a scenario.
 The default state of a scenario is "Start".
-Right now, the scenario state is only kept in memory, which means that when the application is restarted, all the scenarios will be reset.
+The scenario is saved next to the stubs and requests, so it will survive an application restart.

 The scenario state can be set either to response writers (see [response](#scenario)) or by calling the [REST API](#rest-api).